 The air shutter of the gas gun burner is pre-set at the factory and should not be adjusted unless the firing rate of the furnace needs to be converted.
 The burner should run quietly.
-Verify the air shutter setting is correct as shown in Table 5 (page 19).
+Verify the air shutter setting is correct as shown in Table 7.
 NOTE: It is very important that there is an ample supply of combustion air without decreasing burner efficiency.
 An inadequate amount of fresh air can cause carbon monoxide (CO) production.
-The carbon dioxide (CO2) content of the flue products should be in the range of 8.5% to 9.5% for natural gas or 9.0% to 10.0% for LP gas.
+The carbon dioxide (CO2) content of the flue products should be in the range of 8.0% to 9.0% for natural gas and 9.0% to 10.0% for LP gas.